kmzarc/shortsite/README.md

 This is heroku app repo to setup a URL shortener site.

-REDISURL must be set using heroku configs.
+REDISURL and HOST  must be set using heroku configs.